 I personally have visited the interior region, beach area and rivers of Tambrauw to do birding and wildlife watching.
 The first time I went there was when I guided two Belgian tourists.
 We watched Sulphur Crested Cockatoo, Pinon Imperial Pigeon, Pink-spotted Fruit Dove, Black Fantail, Blyth's Hornbill, Yellow-faced Myna, Palm Cockatoo, and Lesser Birds of Paradise.

 Tambrauw Mountains are located in the bird's head or Vogelkop region of West Papua.
 It is a great destination for tourists who like birdwatching.
-There are a lot of birding sites in Tambrauw but the place that can easily be reached by bird watchers is Syugrar river.
-To visit that place, tourists need to fly from their country to Jakarta - the capital of Indonesia.
+There are a lot of birding sites in Tambrauw.
+Some places that can easily be explored by birdwatchers include Syugrar river, Fef, Mount Sakofsiah and Ases Valley, as well as Ayapokiar.
+To visit these places, tourists need to fly from their country to Jakarta - the capital of Indonesia.
 After that, they can continue their trip by taking a domestic flight to Sorong city.
 I could meet them at the airport and organize the transfer by car or by plane to Tambrauw.
-Birds that can be seen in this forest are the ones that live in lowland and lower montane forest.
+Birds that can be seen in these forests are the ones that live in lowland and lower montane forests such as Lowland and Highland Peltops, New Guinea Vulturine Parrot, Hooded Pitta, Lesser Birds of Paradise, Magnificent Birds of Paradise, Sacred Kingfisher, Scrub Meliphaga, Palm Cockatoo, Oriental Dollarbird, Grey Crow, Streaked-headed Mannikin, andetc.
 Bringing a good pair of binoculars, spotting scope and field guide book: Birds of New Guinea written by Thane K. Pratt and Bruce Beehler will enhance the birding experience of every bird watchers.